 - Offering:Thought Leadership

 Two of our most popular terms are often used interchangeably.
 Churchill consultant Katelyn Prendiville explains how and why they are different.

 The terms sustainability and ESG are often used interchangeably, despite meaning different things for organisations.
 Given the rapidly accelerating business imperative and societal urgency to address sustainability issues, it’s important to understand this difference, and how it can be applied to different contexts.

 Let’s start with sustainability, given that ESG falls underneath this.
 Sustainability has historically been associated with environmental or ‘green’ initiatives.
 However, true sustainability (at least from a human society perspective) requires that we consider social equity and economic development, as well as the natural environment.

 The most broadly used definition of sustainability is the one developed by the 1987 Brundtland Commission: meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 This definition encapsulates that idea of both people AND planet, with the inter-generational aspect forming a core tenet of sustainable development frameworks.

 To achieve sustainability, an integrated approach and collaboration from all levels of society, including businesses, is required.
-Given their dependance on a flourishing society and an environment capable of supporting its needs, It’s in the interests of organisations to contribute to a sustainable future (see diagram 1).
-Sustainability can also be understood by businesses as a way to create long-term value for stakeholders, and to stay in business for the long-term.
+Given their dependence on a flourishing society and an environment capable of supporting its needs, it’s in the interests of organisations to contribute to a sustainable future (see diagram 1).
+Sustainability can also be understood by businesses as a way to create long-term value for stakeholders, through management of its environmental and social impacts.